choosatron/choosatron-write/README.md

 3. `npm install`
 4. `grunt build`

+## Handling Repository Updates ##

+Over the course of development, there may be updates to the dependencies of the application.
+Any time the package.json or bower.json files are updated, you should run the following command (or always run it to be safe):

+1. `npm install`

 ## Installing the App ##

 1. **Choosatron Write** is a Chrome Packaged App.
 You will need to use grunt to build the application before running it as an application.